 The Rev. Christopher Garcia, Rector

 In August of 2013 the vestry of Emmanuel Episcopal Church elected the Rev. Christopher M. Garcia as rector.
 Father Christopher was previously at Christ Church, Georgetown, in the Diocese of Washington, where he served as Assistant to the Rector.
 For twenty-five years, Christopher served in the U.S. Army as an intelligence officer and later as a member of the Judge Advocate General’s Corps.
 Assignments at the Pentagon brought the Garcia family to Saint Andrew’s Episcopal Church, Burke, Virginia, which sponsored him for ordination.
 Christopher earned undergraduate, M.B.A, and law degrees from Cornell University.
 His seminary education was at Virginia Theological Seminary, in Alexandria, Virginia.
-Christopher accepted a call from Christ Church Port Republic, MD and will begin his ministry there October 1, 2017.
+Christopher accepted a call from Christ Church Port Republic, MD and will began his ministry there October 1, 2017.

 The Rev. Mignon Sarah Brockenbrough, Assistant to the Rector